Robert Hood’s minimal techno masterpiece enters orbit again for first time since 2001

 View more

-Robert Hood’s minimal techno masterpiece enters orbit again for first time since 2001
+Robert Hood’s minimal techno masterpiece enters orbit again, almost 30 years after its initial release.

 Originally found on the ‘Internal Empire’ album and also released as a 12” in 1995, the lead cut is an all-too-short piece of whirring Detroit mechanics flecked with icy trills and slinky gear shifts as only he can do.
 Handily, the 12” offers a slightly extended version with ‘Master Builder (Sandman Option)’ giving it a highly effective nip ’n tuck that gets right under the skin of the dance, while ‘Quartz’ strides out with filtered organ motifs on a whipsmart groove.

-Robert Hood’s minimal techno masterpiece enters orbit again for first time since 2001
+Robert Hood’s minimal techno masterpiece enters orbit again, almost 30 years after its initial release.

 Originally found on the ‘Internal Empire’ album and also released as a 12” in 1995, the lead cut is an all-too-short piece of whirring Detroit mechanics flecked with icy trills and slinky gear shifts as only he can do.
 Handily, the 12” offers a slightly extended version with ‘Master Builder (Sandman Option)’ giving it a highly effective nip ’n tuck that gets right under the skin of the dance, while ‘Quartz’ strides out with filtered organ motifs on a whipsmart groove.

-Robert Hood’s minimal techno masterpiece enters orbit again for first time since 2001
+Robert Hood’s minimal techno masterpiece enters orbit again, almost 30 years after its initial release.

 Originally found on the ‘Internal Empire’ album and also released as a 12” in 1995, the lead cut is an all-too-short piece of whirring Detroit mechanics flecked with icy trills and slinky gear shifts as only he can do.
 Handily, the 12” offers a slightly extended version with ‘Master Builder (Sandman Option)’ giving it a highly effective nip ’n tuck that gets right under the skin of the dance, while ‘Quartz’ strides out with filtered organ motifs on a whipsmart groove.